Kangol

 Kangol is a British clothing company famous for its headwear.
 The name Kangol reflects the original materials for production, the K coming from the word 'silK' (a recent attribution to 'Knitting' is incorrect), the ANG from 'ANGora', and the OL from 'woOL'.
-Although no Kangol hat has ever actually been manufactured in Australia, the Kangaroo logo was adopted by Kangol in 1983 because Americans commonly asked where they could get "the Kangaroo hat".
+Although no Kangol hat has ever been manufactured in Australia, the Kangaroo logo was adopted by Kangol in 1983 because Americans commonly asked where they could get "the Kangaroo hat".

 Early history

 Founded in 1938 by a Polish Jew, Jacques Spreiregen, Kangol produced hats for workers, golfers, and especially soldiers.
 Spreiregen, born Jacob Henryk Spreiregen in Warsaw in 1893, emigrated with his family to Paris in 1906.
 He then moved to London in 1914, where he worked as an importer and seller of various products that included wool, woollen goods, and berets.
 He served in the British Army in World War I, joining the Labour Corps to drive ambulances, and obtained British nationality in 1920.
-In 1938, he was joined by his nephew Joseph Meisner to open and run the first Kangol factory at Cleator, Cumbria, England.
+In 1938, he was joined by his nephew Joseph Meisner to open and run the first Kangol factory at Cleator, Cumbria.
 A second factory was opened at nearby Frizington, and later, under the direction of Spreiregen's younger nephew Sylvain Meisner, a third factory, manufacturing motorcycle helmets and seat belts in Carlisle.
 Kangol was the major supplier of berets for the armed forces during World War II; the company also provided the berets for the British Olympic Team in 1948.

 Recent history

 Kangol has been owned by Frasers Group since 2006, when it acquired the brand from private-equity fund August Equity Trust.
 Licences to manufacture and sell Kangol apparel have been sold to many different companies, including D2 and Topshop.
 In 2002, the Kangol apparel brand was acquired by Kangol Clothing North America LLC, a subsidiary of Chesterfield Manufacturing Corp in Charlotte North Carolina.
-In 2003, Chesterfield was acquired by Tomasello Inc., which was wholly owned and led by David W. Tomasello.
+In 2003, Chesterfield was acquired by Tomasello Inc, owned by David W. Tomasello.
+In 2008, the company was consolidated into Chesterfield Holdings Inc. Currently led by Austin J. Tomasello, CEO.
 The global rights to Kangol hats have been held by American hatmakers Bollman Hat Company since 2002.

 It was announced, in February 2009, that Bollman were reviewing their worldwide operations, putting 33 jobs and the future of the Kangol head office in Cleator in doubt.
 On 6 April 2009, it was announced that the original factory would be converted to a warehouse with the loss of 25 jobs.
 No employees now remain employed at the company's original site as the outlet shop closed at the end of August 2009.
 The site in Frizington is now a housing estate, whilst the original Cleator site has been partly demolished to provide a Park & Ride facility for nearby Sellafield and to facilitate other potential redevelopment.
 However, hats will continue to be made at their sites in Eastern Europe and the United States.